End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Training Methodology

-The training of Transformer-based applications is known for being a data-demanding challenging task, mainly because of their low inductive bias~\citep{Delvin:ACACL:2019,Brown:NIPS:2020}.
-The design of an adequate training process to deal with full page transcription is key for the success of this model.
-Inspired by other works in the \ac{HTR} field~\citep{Coquenet:TPAMI:2023,Dhiaf2023}, the \ac{SMT++} is trained in a three-stage process:
+Training Transformer-based models is known to be a data-demanding and challenging task, primarily due to their low inductive bias~\citep{Delvin:ACACL:2019,Brown:NIPS:2020}.
+Designing an effective training process to handle end-to-end full-page transcription is crucial for the performance of the \ac{SMT}.
+Inspired by recent literature in related fields~\citep{Coquenet:TPAMI:2023,Dhiaf2023}, the model is trained in a three-stage process:

-\begin{enumerate} \item System-level pretraining: The \ac{SMT++} is trained at the system level, using images that depict a single system.
-This enables the model to learn the first reading order step of pianoform music scores. \item Incremental-system curriculum learning: The single system-transcription \ac{SMT++} is taught to read full-page pianoform scores.
-This is achieved through an incremental curriculum learning method, where the model is progressively fed with synthetic pages of increasing graphical difficulty. \item Curriculum learning-based fine-tuning: A second curriculum learning strategy is implemented for fine-tuning the \ac{SMT++}, where the model is fed with combined synthetic and real music score pages (gradually increasing the proportion of the latter ones).
-This allows the model to learn the task of transcribing the target corpus without forgetting the general knowledge provided by the synthetic samples. \end{enumerate}
+\begin{enumerate} \item System-level pre-training: The \ac{SMT} is initially trained at the system level, using images that depict a single system.
+This enables the model to learn the first step in the reading order of pianoform music scores. \item Incremental curriculum learning: The single system-transcription \ac{SMT} is then trained to read full-page pianoform scores.
+This is accomplished through an incremental curriculum learning method, where the model is gradually exposed to synthetic images containing an increasing number of systems. \item Curriculum learning-based fine-tuning: A second curriculum learning strategy is employed for fine-tuning the \ac{SMT}, in which the model is trained on a combination of synthetic and real music score pages (gradually increasing the proportion of the latter ones).
+This allows the model to learn the training corpus while retaining the general knowledge acquired from the synthetic samples. \end{enumerate}

 Below, we present the approach used to generate synthetic pianoform music scores before discussing the different training stages in detail.